How To Use Average Filter In Affinity Photo Tutorial | Graphicxtras

 Another alternative is to duplicate the current image and then apply the effect to that and then use the blending modes to blend the original and the effect.
 You can also use the layers panel with a duplicated image by using the background image and re-sizing and reducing the top layer and then apply the effect to the background which creates an instant frame

-The average filter can also be applied to a channel, so go to the channels panel in Affinity Photo and select the red channel and then apply the average blur to that either by using the repeat option or using the blur menu category.
+It can also be applied to a channel, so go to the channels panel and select the red channel and then apply the average blur to that either by using the repeat option or using the blur menu category.
 You can also use the layer menu and fade and blending modes.
 Select the green channel in the channel panel and do much the same but perhaps use a different blending mode.
 Restore to RGB by using the button at the top of the channel panel.

-You can also use selections with the average blur filter, use either freehand or perhaps some of the selection menu commands such as tonal etc and then apply the filter to that and move the selection and re-apply it to that new selection.
+You can also use selections, use either freehand or perhaps some of the selection menu commands such as tonal etc and then apply it to that and move the selection and re-apply it to that new selection.